TejaKrishnaMamidi/rsslm/cable-driven_parallel_robots/kinetostatics/8-8_cdpr/v0/post_processing/README.md

 It will generate the following files.
 1. cablekdatan20.dat -- an array of points on the kth cable
+2. posedatan20.dat -- an array of positions of the moving platform
+3. orientdatan20.dat -- an array of XYZ Euler angles representing the orientations of the moving platform.
-2. timedatan20.dat -- an array of time instances at which the above data is recorded.
+4. timedatan20.dat -- an array of time instances at which the above data is recorded.